lpfgarcia/m2n/README.md

 M2N
 ===
 The experiments are divided in two steps.
 The first is related to the base-level and the second to the meta-level performance.
-To run the experiments we need some R packages and the DCoL library.
+To run the measures we need some R packages and the DCoL library.

 ### Technical Requirements